Free Speech Movement: Background

-Jack Weinberg and sit-in
+December 2, 1964 sit-in

 On October 1, 1964, former graduate student Jack Weinberg was sitting at the CORE table.
 He refused to show his identification to the campus police and was arrested.
 There was a spontaneous movement of students to surround the police car in which he was to be transported.
 This was a form of civil disobedience that became a major part of the movement.
-These protests were meant to illustrate that the opposing side was in the wrong.
 The police car remained there for 32 hours, all while Weinberg was inside it.
 At one point, there may have been 3,000 students around the car.

-The car was used as a speaker's podium and a continuous public discussion was held which continued until the charges against Weinberg were dropped.
+The car was used as a speaker's podium and a continuous public discussion was held, which continued until the charges against Weinberg were dropped.

 On December 2, between 1,500 and 4,000 students went into Sproul Hall as a last resort in order to re-open negotiations with the administration on the subject of restrictions on political speech and action on campus.
 Among other grievances was the fact that four of their leaders were being singled out for punishment.
 The demonstration was orderly; students studied, watched movies, and sang folk songs.
 Joan Baez was there to lead in the singing, as well as lend moral support.
 "Freedom classes" were held by teaching assistants on one floor, and a special Channukah service took place in the main lobby.
 On the steps of Sproul Hall, Mario Savio gave a famous speech: